Joseph Horn Cloud: Life

+Activism

-Shortly after the loss of much of his family, Joseph assumed his father's name 'Horn Cloud' as his surname.
-He assumed the name while living at Holy Rosary Mission (now Red Cloud Indian School), Pine Ridge.
-He converted to Catholicism and became a catechist and prominent church member.
-Joseph worked as a day laborer and cowboy, learned carpentry and eventually worked as a translator.
-Also became secretary of the Oglala Tribal Council.
-While at the mission school, Joseph had learned enough English to begin seeking compensation in the mid-1890s and lead a survivors' campaign for losses during 1890-1891.
-Legally though, claimants could not demand retribution for their dead relatives, which was limited by the 1891 act so that claimants could only seek compensation for stolen or damaged property.
+While at the mission school, Joseph had learned enough English to begin seeking compensation in the mid-1890s and lead a survivors' campaign for losses during 1890–1891.
+Legally, claimants could not demand retribution for their dead relatives, which was limited by the 1891 act, so claimants could only seek compensation for stolen or damaged property.
 Both Joseph and his brother Dewey made property loss claims and sought restitution for their father's stolen property in the combined amount of approximately $4,526.50, which was during the time frame into the earliest part of the 1900s.
 Joseph with his spouse Mildred Beautiful Bald Eagle had two children, their daughter Jessie and William Horn Cloud.

 Joseph was instrumental for interviews and accounts, speaking out against prejudice as well as leading compensation claims regarding Wounded Knee since he knew enough of the English language.
 He was an early vital member and a founder of the Wounded Knee Survivors Association founded in 1901 which continues today.
 Joseph and his brother Dewey Beard raised enough money for a monument that was erected near the mass grave in 1905.